Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] Nothing, cloning is not a supported git function
 - [ ] A copy of the repository would be created on the hosting platform

 #### Q15.
-Suppose you needed to see a list of all files that had been modified or added to a specific commit over the course of a project.
-How would you accomplish this?
+How can you display a list of files added or modified in a specific commit?

 - [ ] Find the commit in the remote repository, as that's the only place that kind of information is stored.
 - [x] Use the diff-tree command with the commit hash.
 - [ ] Run git commit --info with the commit hash.
-- [ ] Access the commit stash data with git stash.

 #### Q16.
 What files is this .gitignore programmed to leave out?